|

 sizes.
 The 10-pounder Parrotts used during the Gettysburg Campaign had an effective range of over 2,000 yards.
 The 5th New

 York Battery was composed of six 20-pounder Parrotts.
+Confederate

-Parrott Rifle were produced by the Noble Brothers Foundry and the Macon Arsenal in Georgia.
+copies of the Parrott Rifle were produced by the Noble Brothers Foundry and the Macon Arsenal in Georgia.
 Parrott Rifles in 10 and 20-pounder sizes were sprinkled throughout some

-southern batteries.
+Southern batteries.

 3-inch Wrought Iron Gun.